enzoacoelho/qa-manual-testing-portfolio-agileway-travel/Test-Cases/Flight-Search.md

 ---

 ### TC-FS-012
-**Title:** Select one-way trip and attempt to select return date
+**Title:** Verify return date field is hidden for one-way trips

 **Steps:**
 1. Access the flight search page
 2. Select trip type as One-way
-3. Attempt to select a return date

 **Expected Result:**
-Return date field is disabled or ignored for one-way trips.
+Return date field is not displayed when one-way trip is selected.